It's Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 Okay.

-Yeah, they have to because they're being told to, and then they eventually rebel against it, and they get rid of the oppressive government while they vote for one to live under themselves.
+They have to because they're being told to, and then they eventually rebel against it and they get rid of the oppressive government while they vote for one to live under themselves over and over again.

 Which I also understand because I understand why they're doing it.